dustinlaa/dustinlaa/README.md

 - 🌱 I have a passion to learn more about programming and software development
 - 🤝 I'm always looking for more opportunities to network
-- 👨🏻‍💻 I'm looking to be a software engineer with interests in Software Development, AI, and Game Development
+- 👨🏻‍💻 I'm looking to be a Software Engineer with interests in Software Development, AI, and Game Development
 - 👾 Fun fact: I grew up playing Nintendo Games from the Nintendo DS to the Nintendo Switch

 Check out my Portfolio Website Here: